Skip to main content

 Edit the issue landing page

-To edit the issue landing page you created, follow these steps:
+To edit the issue landing page:

 Edit the page title using the Issue #: Semester Year naming convention.